aswinmohanme/talks/REACT_NATIVE_WORKSHOP/presentation.md

 ## Layout with Flexbox
 * Easiest layout paradigm on the planet

+* External stylesheet example

+* Layout Exercises
+ * Create a three box layout and play around with it on screen

 ## Composition and Code Splitting
 * Split code into modules for reuse